HerdeliasLegacy/openpixelengine/doc/Start.md

 ```

 Only those two methods are requred for implementing a level.
-getAllSprite() must return a list wich need to be draw (background/decors/player)
+getAllSprite() must return a list of all sprites wich need to be draw (background/decors/player)
 update() this is where you implement the gamelogic (moving player, update background and other stuff)